nicolashahn/nicolashahn.github.io/_posts/unpublished/2019-04-28-program-in-python-go-rust.md

 for a language that can comfortably scale to a huge codebase, and developers coming from a variety of other languages can quickly begin contributing idiomatic and understandable code.
 If I had to say what Go would be able to replace, it'd probably be Java, not Python.
+It's a language that can scale to "enterprise software"-sized codebases, but without a lot of the boilerplate (or features) Java has.

-However, because its ability to abstract is fairly limited, it's as _fun_ a language as Python is.
-In Python, there's several ways to do anything, and it won't complain if you want to do something that may be ill advised.
-Since the language has more features and is dynamically typed, writing code is also much faster.
-Because of this, Python may be the ultimate prototype languages, but it's also been proven to scale to support enormous applications such as Dropbox.
+However, because its ability to abstract is fairly limited, it's not as _fun_ a language as Python is.
+In Python, there's several ways to do anything which allows for more "clever" solutions, and it won't complain if you want to do something that may be ill advised.
+Since the language has more features and is dynamically typed, writing code can be somewhat faster.
+Because of this, Python may be the ultimate prototype language, but it's also been proven to scale to support enormous applications such as Dropbox, though it can never reach the performance of Go.